Kotlin/dataframe/docs/StardustDocs/topics/apiLevels.md

 We don't need to interrupt a function call chain and declare a column accessor or generate new properties.

 In contrast, generated [extension properties](extensionPropertiesApi.md) are the most convenient and the safest API.
 Using it, you can always be sure that you work with correct data and types.
 But its bottleneck is the moment of generation.
 To get new extension properties you have to run a cell in a notebook, which could lead to unnecessary variable declarations.
 Currently, we are working on compiler a plugin that generates these properties on the fly while typing!

 The [Column Accessors API](columnAccessorsApi.md) is a kind of trade-off between safety and needs to be written ahead of the execution type declaration.
 It was designed to better be able to write code in an IDE without a notebook experience.
-It provides type-safe access to columns but doesn't ensure that the columns really exist in a particular [`DataFrame`](DataFrame.md).
+It provides type-safe access to columns but doesn't ensure that the columns really exist in a particular data frame.

-The [KProperties API](KPropertiesApi.md) is useful when you already have declared classed in your application business logic with fields that correspond columns of [`DataFrame`](DataFrame.md).
+The [KProperties API](KPropertiesApi.md) is useful when you already have declared classed in your application business logic with fields that correspond columns of a data frame.

 <table>
     <tr>